Join Our Team

 – Jon Tierney, IFMGA Guide and Owner of AMG.

 Jon has been training aspiring outdoor leaders and guides for nearly three decades.
-A major contributor to an early adopter of formalized training and certification.
-Jon has been extensively involved in guide and instructor training through both the AMGA and the PCIA.
+A major contributor to and early adopter of formalized training and certification, Jon has been extensively involved in guide and instructor training through both the AMGA and the PCIA.
 In 1997, he led the charge to develop a curriculum and promote the now well recognized AMGA Single Pitch Climbing Instructor certification.

 IFMGA Level Training

 As a full-service year-round school and guide service, Acadia Mountain Guides provides opportunities for guides to pursue career development at various levels starting with PCIA Base Managed Climbing Instructor and progressing all the way to AMGA/IFMGA certification.

 In the summer, top rope and single pitch instructors can hone their skills at a wide variety of sites throughout Acadia and Maine while receiving valuable feedback from one of the country’s best single-pitch super-specialists.
-The multi-pitch terrain in Acadia, Clifton, and Mount Katahdin is ideal for developing sound Single Pitch, Rock Instructor, and Rock Guide skills.
+The multi-pitch terrain in Acadia, Clifton, and Katahdin is ideal for developing sound Single Pitch, Rock Instructor, and Rock Guide and alpine skills.
 Aspiring alpine and ski guides can gain valuable winter and ice experience in the Presidential Range as well as on Katahdin, not to mention the opportunities to apprentice on an international trip.

 Each year we seek 1-2 additional experienced guides or instructors to join our team.
 Being an intern is a great way to get a foot in the door, although occasionally, we receive an outstanding resume from a first-time applicant for a guide position.

 We typically desire at least a 3 season commitment from new employees.
 This can include an internship year.
 During that time, we work with each individual to customize guide development.
 Often it looks something like this:

 - Year 1: Internship (complete PCIA or AMGA Single Pitch Instructor by the start of the season), WFR, or WEMT.
 Lead AMG climbing camps with possible private client work at the end of the season.
 If available during the winter season, begin apprenticing on mountaineering and winter backcountry courses.